skogsbaer/sum-product/sum-product-en.md

 whereas the "object-oriented method" requires modifying an interface or class.

-The designers of functional languages and those who imported record/data classes and pattern matching into object-oriented languages felt that the tradeoffs of the "functional method" are worth considering.
+The designers of functional languages and those who recently imported record/data classes and pattern matching into object-oriented languages felt that the tradeoffs of the "functional method" are worth considering.
 This is particularly the case with *combinator models*, a subject for another post.

+## Sums and Products in Various Languages

 ### Typescript